ErlendHer/AlgoView/README.md

 You may draw lines by holding down the left/right mouse button and dragging the mouse across the screen.

-Press `shift` to draw straight lines. _note_ -> this works better if you place a tile first, press `shift` and then move in the direction you want to draw.
+Press `shift` to draw straight lines.
+> **_NOTE:_** this works better if you place a tile first, press `shift` and then move in the direction you want to draw.

 ##### adjusting iteration speed
 to adjust the iteration speed, simply drag the circle in the slider to increase/decrease the simulation speed.
-This can be performed whenever, regardless of weather an active simulation is happening or not.
+This can be done whenever, regardless of weather an active simulation is happening or not.